Dakuider/Eallfedem/NPCs/AdrianShepherd.md

 # Adrian Shepherd
 ### Lawful Good

-## Role
+## Who are they?

-_Occupation/history?_

-> Officer in the Shireguard.
-> Family history of Shireguard service.

-_Appearance?_
+### Appearance

+Male human in his 30s.
-> Rugged but worn clothes with splint armor on top.
+Rugged but worn clothes with splint armor on top.

-_Abilities?_

-> Above average Strength and Constitution.
-> Below average Intelligence.

-_Talent?_

-> Can drink anyone under the table.

-_Mannerism?_

-> Always asks when the next drinking session is.

-_Interactions with others?_

-> Blunt in his word choice.

-_Useful knowledge?_

-> Knows the history of The War with Bhelvaengr (but was told that Bhelvaengr was defeated, rather than trapped in the Elder Caverns).

-_Ideal?_

-> Tradition is very important.

-_Bond?_

-> He is extremely loyal to Lillied and the League of Sheriffs.

-_Flaw or secret?_
+Long red hair tied back in a ponytail and large red bushy beard.

+### Occupation / Daily Life?

+He's a well-liked Captain of the Shireguard.

+## How are they?

+### Interaction

+He's boisterous and rowdy when he's not on duty, but more collected when he's on the clock.

+### Weakness

-> He’s a bit of an alcoholic.
+He's a bit of an alcoholic due to the stress of being a guard.

+### Need

+To stop being an alcoholic.

+### Desire

+To keep Lillied, and most importantly Susanna, safe.

+### Enemy / Obstacle

+Stress of being a guard.

+## Why do PCs care?

+### Useful Knowledge

+He will know most of whatever is going on in Lillied.

 ## Stat Block